 The site historically supported mixed industrial, commercial and residential land uses dating back to the late 1800s.
 Soil, groundwater, sediment and surface water at the site are contaminated from these former activities.

-Work will be undertaken in two phases.
+Work is being undertaken in two phases.